leekelleher/umbraco-contentment/docs/data-editors/configuration-editor.md

 [A few sentences about how to get the value + value converter / models builder info]

 [Include a code sample.]

+### Use cases

+[Add a couple of use cases for this editor.]

+- API credentials.
+- An alternative to Macro Picker.

 ### How to configure as a Parameter Editor